 We will not use your information while it is restricted.

 If you choose not to give us your personal information

-You can choose to withhold your personal information from us, however If you decide not to give us this information, it may delay or prevent us from fulfilling our contract with you, or undertaking any activity as dictated to us by law.
+You can choose to withhold your personal information from us.
+However, if you decide not to give us this information, it may delay or prevent us from fulfilling our contract with you, or undertake any activity as dictated to us by law.
 This could mean cancelling an order that you have with us.

 How to withdraw consent

 You can withdraw consent at any time.
-Please use this form if you wish to do so.
+Please use the unsubscribe form if you wish to do so.
 Alternatively, you can contact us through the contact details found at the bottom of this page.